StreetStrider/Beardy/README.markdown

 Functions can be used in mix with usual values and supplied in data object.
 Functions acts like properties, when value contains function, is executes and its result is used as value for subst or block.

+Function always executes in context of object that owns it.
+If function is on the top level of data object it will be executed in context of data object.
+If function is in subobject it will be executed in that subobject context.
+It allows to use local keys in function.

-Function executes in context of data object and also supplied by single argument that contain key with which it was invoked.
+In addition function supplied by single argument that contain key with which it was invoked.

 **Template**:
 ```javascript